kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 ## degit - straightforward project scaffolding
 [degit](https://github.com/Rich-Harris/degit) makes copies of git repositories.
 When you run `degit some-user/some-repo`, it will find the latest commit and download the associated tar file if it doesn't exist locally.
 This is much quicker than using `git clone`, because you're not downloading the entire git history.

-## GitHub fork and use templates
-When you say you are Forking a repository you are basically creating a copy of the repository (with entire commit history) under your GitHub ID.
-The point to note here is that any changes made to the original repository will be reflected back to your forked repositories (you need to fetch and rebase).
-If you make any changes to your forked repository you will have to explicitly create a pull request to the original repository.

-Templates are intended to use a repository as-is, and to use it as a boilerplate to build a website.
-It's not meant to be up-to-date with the main repository.
-To create a template repository, you must create a repository, then on the settings page, check the button for **Template repository**.
-Now when we go back to the repository page, we’ll get a big green button that says **Use this template**.
-A template repository often includes keyword: 'starter-kit', 'starter template', 'boilerplate'.
-For example, [vitesse](https://github.com/antfu/vitesse) is a Vite + Vue starter template.

 ## gitignore
 - https://gitignore.io/
 - https://github.com/github/gitignore